oss-wish-list/oss-wishlist-website/src/content/wishlists/example-web-utils.md

 ## Timeline & Budget

 We're looking to complete these initiatives by Q1 2025.
-We have allocated a budget of $5k-20k for expert consulting services, depending on the scope of work.
+We have allocated a budget of $5k-20k for practitioner consulting services, depending on the scope of work.

 ## Get In Touch

-If you're an expert in any of these areas and would like to help us grow, please reach out!
+If you're an practitioner in any of these areas and would like to help us grow, please reach out!
 We're particularly interested in working with consultants who have experience with open source projects and understand the unique challenges we face.